Johndsalas/guess_the_genre_netflix/README.md

   * What are the top 20 most frequently occuring bigrams?
   * Are there any bigrams that occur in only one genre?
   * Are there any bigrams that occur much more frequently in one genre than in others?
+* Create an Explore module to hold my code for this section and import that code into the notebook

 ### Modeling
+* Vectorize the data in 'description'
+* Split the data into train, validate, and test
+* Establish baseline by finding the accuracy of guessing the most frequently occuring genre for each or the observations in the train data set
+* Use vectorized data to build models of differint types of classification models
+  * Decision Tree
+  * Random Forest
+  * K- Nearest Neighbors
+  * Logistic Regression
+* Compare model predictions on train and test data
+* Select top performing model based on highest accuracy
+* Observe selected model's predictions on test data to guadge how it is likely perform on unseen data
+* Create a modeling module to hold my code for this section and import that code into the notebook

+### Conclutions
+* Draw conclusions and make recommendations
+* Record ideas for next steps
+* Add 'steps to reproduce' to README

+### Delivery
+* Create a slide show in Canva to show my findings
+  * Begin with executive summery
+  * Show highlights of exploration
+  * Give a brief explination of how the model uses the data to make predictions
+  * End with recommendations, next steps, and final thoughts